 top of page

+The No 1 gesture is an “all people’s gesture”.
+It is being used on all continents and by all cultures – no matter age, gender, sports, color of skin, cultural roots, political direction, or religious beliefs.
 Everybody and nobody owns the gesture.
 It is portrayed in ancient history and art, in colorful graffiti, sweet love cards, and as emojis on mobile phones and social media.
 It is used in choreographed dances by artists to enhance the lyrics in their songs.
 It is used by winning teams, by parents teaching their children not to steal cookies, by politicians to emphasize their rhetorical arguments and by religious groups pointing at powers from above.
 Anywhere and practically all the time.
+We didn't steal it, we do not claim it, we only portray it.
+The added ring on the index fingertip symbolizes an open window into a clean body.
+It is created as a gift to honor the legacy of a living legend who has done more than anyone else on this planet for the health of young athletes, for clean sports and for fair play.
+Please scroll down and enjoy our No. 1 collection and stories:

 A foam hand, also known as a foam finger, is a sports audience item worn on the hand to show support for a particular team.
 The most common version resembles an oversized hand with an extended index finger.
 Usually the hand displays a team name, logo, or slogan, such as "We Are #1", but can also be found as gift cards or even as Christmas decoration.